CIS-566-Fall-2022/lab05-erosion/README.md

 ## 2. Beautiful colors
 Add some coloring to give the terrain some personality.

+## 3. Extra Credit
+Too easy?
+Copy pasta some ray marching code in so we can see your terrain erosion work in 3D!

 ## Submission
 - Create a pull request to this repository
 - In the README, include the names of both your team members